 Can chickens eat cherries?

 If you have some little chicks, you can also let them have some cherries.
-However, you might want to take out the pits or chop them, so it will not be a choking hazard.
+However, you might want to take out the pits or chop them, so they will not be a choking hazard.